How to Hire a Product Manager

 The product manager owns the business strategy of a product.
-He or she is the person responsible for defining the why, when, and what of the product that the engineering team builds.
+He or she is the person responsible for defining the why, when, and what of the product.
 This means they lead cross-functional teams from a product’s conception all the way through to its launching.
 The position is also responsible for analyzing data and resolving roadblocks encountered during development.

 Here are some key functions of a Product Manager:

 - Product Vision – The product manager sets the product vision and pursues a client-centric strategy to reach it.
-The goal is to articulate the intent and value of the product, giving a clear definition of its desired functions, its impact, and its contribution to the market.
-The product manager creates a roadmap and organizes the priorities based on the requirements.
-They hold intensive brainstorming sessions with the client and the team to map out the direction of the product and identify the best ways to build it.
+The goal is to articulate the intent and value of the product, giving a clear definition of its desired functions.
+The goal is to define its impact of the product on the market.
+The product manager is also in charge of facilitating intensive brainstorming sessions with the client and the team.

-- Timeline – The product manager establishes a timeline, sets key points, and coordinates all the activities that will lead up to the product’s release.
+- Timeline – The product manager establishes a timeline and coordinates all the activities that will lead up to the product’s release.
 This includes bridging gaps between different functions within the company and aligning all the parties involved in the project.
 Responsibilities also include managing dependencies in and across releases to complete release phases and milestones.
 A product manager has to resolve problems while keeping the roadmap focused on the outcome.

-- Ideation – One of the most challenging problems encountered in software development is choosing which ideas are beneficial and relevant to the product and should be included as a feature.
-Building a product requires a lot of creativity and technical research so the product manager has to be open to ideas but firm in integrating the client’s vision for the product.
+- Ideation – One of the most challenging problems encountered in software development is choosing which ideas are beneficial and relevant.
+The product manager has to be open to ideas but firm in integrating the client’s vision for the product.
 A product manager’s job is to develop and curate ideas the team or the client pitches in.
 Once these ideas are approved and promoted into features, they will serve as key objectives for the team’s development strategy.
-The product manager is also responsible for communicating all feedback and requests and seamlessly integrating them during the actual development phase.
+The product manager is also responsible for accurately integrating all feedback during the actual development phase.

-- Communication – Product managers have to work closely with the client and the team to ensure that the technical requirement and their timeframes are reasonably negotiated.
-In making difficult trade-offs about the product, a product manager’s decision is based on the desired user experience and the client’s vision for it in the market.
+- Communication – Product managers have to work closely with the client and the team.
+They ensure that the technical requirement and their timeframes are reasonably negotiated.
+When it comes to making difficult trade-offs about the product, the product manager has to weigh in the user experience and the client’s vision.
 A product manager will listen to the ‘voice’ of the market through research.
 This comprises of gathering, testing, and analyzing data, getting direct customer feedback, and by using business intelligence through internal sales and customer service teams.